 Visa Waiver Program travelers should be aware that unauthorized third-parties have established web sites which charge visitors for information about ESTA and for submitting ESTA applications on behalf of the traveler.
 Some of these business charge $75 or more to process an ESTA.
 The cost of an ESTA through the official website is $21.
 We urge you to only use the official website to apply for your ESTA.
 The Electronic System for Travel Authorization (ESTA) site is easy to use and available in 16 languages, including Icelandic.

 YOU SHOULD NOT BUY NON-REFUNDABLE PLANE TICKETS UNTIL YOU HAVE A VALID ESTA!

 Important Reminder on the Visa Waiver Program/ESTA and Travel to the United States:

-The U.S. Embassy in Iceland wishes to remind all Icelanders who are able to travel to the United States via the Visa Waiver Program that as of 01 April 2016, they must have a valid electronic passport.
+The U.S. Embassy in Iceland reminds all Icelanders who are able to travel to the United States via the Visa Waiver Program that as of April 1, 2016, they must have a valid electronic passport.
 This rule applies even to those who possess a valid Electronic System for Travel Authorization (ESTA).
 The U.S. Embassy in Iceland strongly recommends that all travelers check to ensure their passports are valid electronic passports before they make arrangements to travel to the United States on the Visa Waiver Program.

 Any traveler who does not have a valid electronic passport is still eligible to travel to the United States with a valid nonimmigrant visa issued by a U.S. embassy or consulate.
 Such travelers will be required to appear for an interview and obtain a visa in their passports at a U.S. embassy or consulate before traveling to the United States.
 Information on visa applications can be found at http://travel.state.gov/content/visas/en.html.